 If you own an Apple iPhone, you have no doubt created backups from it numerous times.
 If your device has a larger amount of internal storage, such as 128GB or 256GB, it can be a huge burden when you continuously back up, especially if you have limited disk space available on your computer.
-Your best bet in that situation is to get an external hard drive and save your backups from your iPhone on it.
+Your best bet in that situation is to get a big external hard drive and save your backups from your iPhone on it.
+If you don’t want to spend too much, you should consider buying a budget-friendly external hard drive that will do the job just fine.
 This is an easier task than it may seem and can be done on a Mac.

 How to Save an iPhone Backup to an External Hard Drive

 If you use a Mac to sync your iPhone to iTunes, it automatically stores the iOS backup to your computer.
 However, if you want to save storage space, saving your backups to an external hard drive for mac is simple.
 Each time you back up, the newest backup replaces the last one.
 However, this can be tricky if you have multiple people syncing the iPhones to a single computer.